 The thing is, that’s totally normal.
 After extensive research and surveying parents who did go back to work, it takes an average of about 4-6 weeks to sleep train.
-This was from start to finish – and often included removal of some negative sleep association.
+This was from start to finish – and often included the removal of some negative sleep associations.

 This timeline also covers both those who started practicing before going back to work – and those who chose to wait until actually going back to work to sleep train.
 Hence the range.

 But those parents who researched and started practicing beforehand usually saw everything settle into a sustainable (and awesome) schedule faster than those who didn’t.

 What to Do for Infants too Young for “Official” Sleep Training